Rishang007/Rishang007/README.md

 ### Hi there 👋

-Undergraduate in electronics and communication engineering.
+Currently Pursuing Masters in Engineering Science from University at Buffalo, Buffalo, USA.
 My area of expertise is Artificial Intelligence.
 I have a keen interest in NLP and Computer Vision.
+I have over two years of experience as Machine Learning Engineer.
+ "Currently looking for Summer Internship anywhere in USA"

 Check my medium page - https://p-rishang007.medium.com

 <!--